pauldorehill/FSharp.Data.Cypher/README.md

 Lots... not much done here.

 #### Types
 There are some other core types allowed with Neo4j e.g. date and times.
+Also add something for just returning a `dictionary` + `labels`.

 #### Operators
 Mathematical, null, XOR, string matching, regex